cmcb-warwick/ShapeSpaceExplorer/docs/display_shape_features.markdown

 # Display Shape Features

-To validate embedding, calculate and display shape features for all shapes.

 To pre-process data for shape features run <code>3-ShapeFeatures > Run_ShapeFeature_Processing</code> select the Analysis folder.
 A progress bar should appear, indicating how long the program takes to complete.
 Took about 1.5 hours for 37818 shapes dataset. \
 <img align="center" width=500px src="./img/progress_bar.png">